Skip to main content

 Lyophilized NAD+ is typically stored refrigerated or frozen.
 Reconstituted solutions are commonly kept refrigerated and protected from light; NAD+ is known in the literature to be sensitive to hydrolysis and should be used promptly after reconstitution.

-What syringe size is best? +
+What is NAD+? +